 Office Ergonomics: Tips for Arranging a Healthy Work Space

-Working from home during the coronavirus pandemic can put new strain on your joints.
+Working in a poorly designed workspace at home or at work can strain your joints.
 Use these expert tips to adjust any workspace to fit your needs.

 Adjust your workspace to fit your individual needs and arthritis-related limitations.
 These corrections — many of which can be done while working from home — will help prevent fatigue and joint pain linked to spending too much time in unhealthy postures.

 The biggest problem isn’t necessarily sitting down, says Jen Horonjeff, PhD, an ergonomics and human factors consultant in New York City.
 Instead, it’s holding a single position for long periods — often in a posture, like leaning forward, that promotes strain.

 “People think the opposite of sitting is standing.
 Unless you’re moving around when you stand up, that’s not the case,” she says.
 “The real opposite of both sitting or standing still is moving.
 And moving frequently is what we need to be doing to avoid causing work-related pain, muscle strain, and fatigue.”

 Being still for long periods and doing repetitive work tasks that fatigue the same muscles over and over can strain the neck, shoulders, back, hands and wrists, and even the legs.
 Here’s how to adjust your workspace and your habits to avoid strain and maximize comfort and efficiency.

 Position Yourself for Comfort

 Think ergonomics when it comes to managing arthritis pain and avoiding strain and stiffness.
 Your body should be comfortable with the equipment you use, from your computer keyboard to the chair you sit in.

 - Move often.
 Get up and walk around every 20 to 30 minutes and make a habit of adjusting your position frequently.
 “Shifting positions and moving around are the best ways to combat pain, stiffness and fatigue,” says Horonjeff.